top of page

 Common mood-related presentations

 People seek support for mood difficulties for different reasons.
-At AV Counselling & EMDR Therapy, we commonly work with the following presentations:
+At AVCounselling, we commonly work with the following presentations:

 Depression ongoing low mood, reduced motivation, and loss of interest or pleasure, often affecting daily functioning, ranges low-mild, moderate, high-severe